jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 - Pizza plots for the manual hypotheses

 #### Posterior distribution plots
-- Plot the posterior distribution of each correlation with the credible interval
+- Plot the prior posterior distribution of each correlation with estimation and testing info

 #### Traceplots
 - Plot the trace of the posterior samples of each correlation.
 Should resemble a "hairy caterpillar"